number571/hidden-lake/README.md

 __Success__.
 Now you can start communicating using the default `HLM` application (open `internal address` in the browser from `hlm.yml`) or, if necessary, connect additional applications such as `HLF` (file sharing), `HLR` (remote access).

-## For developers

-The Hidden Lake anonymous network can be supplemented with new functions and features in several ways:
-1. `High-level` method.
-Write applications and adapters through a micro-service architecture.
-With this method, you can write services in any convenient programming language or technology - you just need to adhere to the `HLS API`.
-[Examples](examples).
-2. `Middle-level` method.
-Use the `pkg/network` package, which is located inside the Hidden Lake project.
-With this method, you can write applications without using the micro-service architecture, but at the same time you gain a dependency on the Go programming language.
-[Examples](pkg/network/examples).
-3. `Low-level` method.
-Use the `go-peer` library.
-With this method, you can significantly change the work and specifics of the network, including the ability to eliminate traffic anonymization, leaving only E2E encryption.
-This approach should be chosen only if compatibility with the Hidden Lake anonymous network specification is not required.
-[Examples](https://github.com/number571/go-peer/tree/master/pkg/anonymity/examples).

 ## Star History

 [![Star History Chart](https://api.star-history.com/svg?repos=number571/hidden-lake&type=Date)](https://star-history.com/#number571/hidden-lake&Date)